spureti/DevOpsRepo/README.md

 # DevOpsRepo
-DevOpsRepo for Sample DevOps Project
+DevOpsRepo for Sample DevOps Project creatde by Srinivas